Home Security Checklist

 6. Have an Emergency Plan

 Protect yourself and your family from the unexpected by creating and practicing an escape plan.
-Regularly assess potential safety risks, and make sure everyone knows what to do in case of a break in or other crisis.
+Regularly assess safety risks and ensure everyone knows what to do in case of a break-in, fire, or other emergency.
+Preparing your home and your family improves your overall home security.

 7. Routinely Check Smoke Detectors and Fire Extinguishers